 Table 4.1 – A table showing the parameters of the test batteries.
 As two AS 06 024 C batteries were tested in series the nominal voltage, length and weight should be considered as double the values given here.

-The FTZ12-HEV, seen in figure 4.1, is a combination of a PbA battery and an asymmetric super-capacitor embedded in the same cell.
-The super capacitor consists of a lead dioxide positive electrode, the same as a LAB, and a porous carbon negative electrode.
-As both positive electrodes are fabricated using the same material the PbA and the supercapacitor can share their positive electrode while the negative electrodes are connected in parallel as illustrated in figure 4.2.
+The FTZ12–HEV, shown in figure 4.1, is a combination of a PbA battery and an asymmetric super-capacitor embedded in the same cell.
+The super capacitor consists of a lead dioxide positive electrode, the same as a PbA battery, and a porous carbon negative electrode.
+As both positive electrodes are fabricated using the same material, the PbA and the supercapacitor can share their positive electrode while the negative electrodes are connected in parallel as outlined in chapter 1, section 1.5.1.
 This enables the two technologies to share the load [4.5]